Sudharsan6565/AWS-ASSISTANT-ODIN/README.md

 | React + Vite + Tailwind | Node.js (Lambda) | S3 + CloudFront + Route 53 |
 | Zustand (state) | API Gateway | DynamoDB + IAM + SNS |
 | Recharts | Firebase Admin SDK | Capacitor (Android build) |
+💡 Built and tested solo using real AWS data and Firebase.
+ChatGPT was used as a coding assistant to accelerate development — not as a replacement for logic or architecture.

 ---